Danwakeem/loopback-next/docs/site/HasMany-relation.md

 ## Using HasMany constrained repository in a controller

+The same pattern used for ordinary repositories to expose their CRUD APIs in controller methods is employed for `HasMany` repositories.
 Once the hasMany relation has been defined and configured, controller methods can call the underlying constrained repository CRUD APIs and expose them as routes once decorated with
 [Route decorators](Routes.md#using-route-decorators-with-controller-methods).
 It
 will require the value of the foreign key and, depending on the request method, a partial value for the target model instance as demonstrated below.